Weniger Dialog? Fantastische Literatur in zynischen Zeiten

-It was curated in 2019 by Dr. Sandra Ferracuti with the intention of engaging historically, aesthetically, and critically with the complex concept of “African culture.”
+The exhibition was curated in 2019 by Dr. Sandra Ferracuti with the intention of exploring the complex concept of “African culture” historically, aesthetically and critically.
 The exhibition uses selected examples to show how collections have been created, how they have evolved, and how they have been presented differently throughout history.

 Stories of collecting